Updated in 2023 with current product suggestions and general edits.

 It’s just a piece of well-shaped high density rubber.
 Small enough to throw in your gym bag, and an easy color to spot on black rubber flooring.

-This makes the Rogue mini deadlift jack look a little over-the-top.
-With this you just roll the first plate onto the wedge and it stays right there in the saddle.
+This makes the larger jacks look a little over-the-top.
+With this you roll the first plate onto the wedge and it stays right there in the saddle.

 The downside with this wedge is you’re on your own to get the first plate on each side.
 It only helps you load subsequent plates.
 For weaker lifters who are struggling to deadlift 150 lbs, loading the first 45lb plates from the floor is awkward.
-Rogue’s jack will be your best friend.
+One of the other jacks above will be your best friend.